pmo234/Learn_Scotland/README.md

 Some of the features currently in progress:

 - [x] An alternate set of questions that requires the user to input answers
-- [x] Give the forum page extra functionality of comments
+- [] Give the forum page extra functionality of comments
 - [x] Produce questions from MoS objects
 - [x] Upgrade questions to include APIs/ libraries

  Goals

 - [x] Get as close as possible to an efficient app development cycle
-- [ ] Create functions that are out of the scope of our course
+- [x] Create functions that are out of the scope of our course

 <br>

 ## Challenges

-Here are some of the things we've found difficult:
+Here are some of the things we've found challenging:

 * Learning a new framework while planning & building
-* Working with a team online and onsite
+* Using a hybrid working method
 * Making login functionality
 * File structuring & naming conventions as the project scaled up in size